 Transmit PDO variables are also defined in the configuration file and two are used in the two

 EtherCAT PDO Receive blocks: 'Actual Motor Position' for the drive and 'Channel 1.Value' for the EL3062 terminal.
 The Actual Motor Position PDO variable indicates the current value of the motor position as read in the drive.
-Make sure the required transmit and receive PDO variables are selected in the blocks as illustrated in Figure 1 before running the example (you may need to refresh them).
+Make sure the required transmit and receive PDO variables are selected in the blocks before running the example (you could need to refresh these variables).

-% Build the model and download to the target computer. set_param(mdl,'RTWVerbose','off'); % Configure for a non-Verbose build. rtwbuild(mdl); % Build and download application. % Run the model +tg; pause(20); % Let the model run for 20 seconds
+Build the model and download to the target computer.
+Then, run the model.
+Let the model run for 20 seconds.

 ### Starting Simulink Real-Time build procedure for model: xpcEthercatPositionControl Warning: This model contains blocks that do not handle sample time changes at runtime.
-To avoid incorrect results, only change the sample time in the original model, then rebuild the model. ### Successful completion of build procedure for model: xpcEthercatPositionControl ### Looking for target: TargetPC2 ### Download model onto target: TargetPC2
+To avoid incorrect results, only change the sample time in the original model, then rebuild the model. ### Successful completion of build procedure for model: xpcEthercatPositionControl ### Created MLDATX ..\xpcEthercatPositionControl.mldatx ### Looking for target: TargetPC1 ### Download model onto target: TargetPC1

 Scope 1 displays the outputs of the